balqui/prefscript/README.md

            pair id k_1

 20 define: ant
- [The predecessor or anterior function] comp diff piggyback_1
+ [The predecessor or anterior function, maps 0 to 0 and x to x-1 if nonzero] comp diff piggyback_1

 30 define: piggyback_ant